envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is a variable?
 A: It is a space in memory that is used to store data and to access this space a name is used, as if it were the key to a door.

+#### C5

+Q: What is a logical operator (what does it allow us to do)?
+A: It allows us to combine several expressions and from them produce a boolean value.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto